-The Growing popularity and acceptability of Six Sigma green belt training created a great demand for certified professionals in the job market.
+The growing popularity and acceptability of Six Sigma green belt training created a great demand for certified professionals in the job market.
 Grab the opportunity and join this growing community.
-Six Sigma certification yields higher wages
+Six Sigma certification yields higher wages.

-Six Sigma and Lean certified professionals help organizations with improved level of project management that leads to increased ROI.
+Six Sigma and Lean certified professionals help organizations with an improved level of project management that leads to increased ROI.
 They have knowledge pertaining to and can anticipate issues related to the practical implementation of Six Sigma.

 Six Sigma Certification Hierarchy

 |Six Sigma||Traditional Quality|